 Today is your wedding day.
 You’ve been imagining this day your whole life.
 You’ve chosen one of the last days in August as your wedding day.
 The warmth of the late summer is perfect for the outside ceremony.
 The sun is shining and even though you are standing outside waiting, you can sense – almost taste – the scent of all the flowers.
 Finally, the wait is over and the ceremony is about to start.
-Your dad walks you down the aisle and you see the man you love standing 20 meters in front of you.
+Your dad walks you down the aisle and you see the man you love standing 20 meters from you.
 It’s hard to believe, but it’s happening now.
-You feel that your life is peaking, this sensation you have right now is like nothing you’ve felt before.
+You feel that your life is peaking.
+This sensation you have right now is like nothing you’ve felt before.
 In other words: This is the starting point to a life of love, and right now, today, you are having the best time of your life.

 Well, not in Yemen.

 While the world is thinking about the US presidential election, Daesh, the increase in refugees coming to Europe and of course, climate change, something is happening in Yemen.
 It’s not something that has our attention, but it really should.
-I’m an Arabic student, and I was first presented to this issue a couple of weeks ago when we discussed age of marriage in the Middle East.
+I’m an Arabic student, and I was first presented to this issue a couple of weeks ago, when we discussed age of marriage in the Middle East.
 I have spent some time digging into this, and my research has left me in kind of a “human rights shock”.
-Now, I’m usually not the soft guy, and ads about animal cruelty and children in Africa walking 25km for water doesn’t affect my emotions, but this matter does.
+Now, I’m usually not the soft guy, and ads about animal cruelty and children in Africa walking 25 km for water doesn’t affect my emotions, but this matter does.

 What were you doing when you were 8 years old?
 You were probably in the 2nd grade, playing hide and seek and you couldn’t be bothered with anything else than what your mom packed in your lunchbox.